Euro coins: National sides

 The obverse side varies from state to state, with each member allowed to choose its own design.
-Each of the eight coins can have the same design (such as Irish coins), or can vary from coin to coin (such as Italian coins).
+Each of the eight coins can have the same design (such as Irish coins), or can vary from coin to coin (such as Italian coins), among other possibilities.
 In monarchies, the national side usually features a portrait of the country's monarch, often in a design carried over from the former currency (e.g. Belgian coins).
 Republics tend to feature national monuments, symbols, or stylised designs (such as French coins).
 Engravings on the edge of the €2 coin are also subject to national choice.

 There are at present no plans to abolish the national designs in favour of a common European one.
 However, the Commission has proposed that the 1c, 2c and 5c coins have a common design to keep costs down.

 Though they are not members of the EU, Monaco, San Marino, and the Vatican City (and Andorra since 2014) also have euro coins featuring a national side, but a considerable number of these coins were not put into general circulation by the authorities who instead sold them to collectors for prices higher than their face value.
-Due to this, in 2012, a European Regulation established that: "A minor proportion, not exceeding 5 % of the cumulated total net value and volume of circulation coins issued by a Member State, taking into account only years with positive net issuance, may be put on the market above face value if justified by the special quality of the coin, a special packaging or any additional services provided".
+Due to this, in 2012, a European Regulation established that: "A minor proportion, not exceeding 5% of the cumulated total net value and volume of circulation coins issued by a Member State, taking into account only years with positive net issuance, may be put on the market above face value if justified by the special quality of the coin, a special packaging or any additional services provided".

 No territories associated with eurozone countries issue their own euro coins.
 France and the Netherlands have overseas regions with their own currencies.

+On the coins of Belgium, Finland, France, the Netherlands and Spain, the first year shown is 1999 (when the euro was formally established).
+On the coins of Monaco, the first date is 2001.
+As for the coins of the remaining countries (Austria, Germany, Greece, Ireland, Italy, Luxembourg, Portugal, San Marino and the Vatican City), the first year shown is 2002, the year the euro entered circulation.

-Since 2023, there are 24 countries (the 20 members of the eurozone and the 4 European microstates mentioned above) issue euro coins with their own national sides, for a total 192 different euro coins, not counting annual differences or commemorative coins.
+Since 2026, there are 25 countries (the 21 members of the eurozone and the 4 European microstates mentioned above) issue euro coins with their own national sides, which adds up to a total of 200 different euro coins each year (provided all denominations are issued), not counting commemorative coins or "collector coins".